futurewebprogramming/Full-Stack-Web-Development/CSS -Complete-Course/Lecture-07-Margin&Padding/README.md

 Margins are used to create _space_ around _elements_, `outside` of any defined `borders`.

+margin is an invisible space around box.
+It pushes other elements away from the box.
+Margins can have positive or negative values.
+Setting a negative margin on one side of  box can cause it to overlap other things on the page.
+Whether using the standard or alternative box model, margin is always added after the size of the visible box has been calculated.

+We can control all margins of an element at once using the margin property, or each side individually using the equivalent longhand properties:

 ```css
 p{
   margin: 20px; /*margin short hand property*/